thephpleague/oauth2-server/repository-interface-client.md

 This method is called to validate a client's credentials.

 The client secret may or may not be provided depending on the request sent by the client.
-If the client secret is sent it must be validated.

-If the grant type is equal to `client_credentials` you should always validate the client secret.
+The boolean `$mustValidateSecret` parameter will indicate whether or not the client secret must be validated.
+If the client is confidential (i.e. is capable of securely storing a secret) and `$mustValidateSecret === true` then the secret must be validated.

 You can use the grant type to determine if the client is permitted to use the grant type.